 Oahu is where I was born and raised, and where I lived for my first 24 years.
 Because I still have family there, I visit every few years, and I’ve been fortunate enough to share my favorite parts of the island with my mainland-born husband and son.
 I’ve reviewed a few sights below, but a more complete ebook about Oahu, featuring some lesser-known sights, is now available on amazon.
 I profile various beaches, tourist sights, and different types of “local” food.
 Because I’m a former resident or “local,” I present a different viewpoint from other travel guidebooks.

 Photos and reviews of famous locations like Waikiki and Hanauma Bay are included, but so are other lesser-known areas like Chinatown and Ho’omaluhia Botanical Garden.
 See my son jumping off the rock at Waimea Bay on the North Shore, posing with a turtle at Turtle Beach, eating Waiola shave ice in Kapahulu, hanging from a Banyan tree in Kapiolani Park, ringing the bell and feeding the fish at Byodo-In Temple in Kaneohe, and swimming to Flat Island at Kailua Beach.
+That’s my husband and son at Lanikai Beach on the cover!

 I will describe some sights I’ve visited on Oahu below, but cannot cover every inch of the island.
 I would refer you instead to what I consider the best series of books on the islands (with excellent maps!) by Andrew Doughty (amazon link to Oahu Revealed below).
 I would use his book in conjunction with mine.
 His is a more comprehensive reference book, whereas mine is much more visual.
 As with any advice from anyone, please use common sense when exploring and don’t do anything foolish just because you read it somewhere.